-Most opticians are employed in stand-alone ophthalmology headquarters or eyewear stores.
-Opticians conduct vision tests and analyse outcomes.
+A career as optician requires most of them to work in stand-alone ophthalmology headquarters or eyewear stores.
+In a career as an optician, they are required to conduct vision tests and analyse outcomes.
 Routine eye testing is essential even though trying to correct vision will improve the standard of day-to-day ability to function.
 Opticians could also work in clinics and optical products stores for physicians and some are self-employed.
-Most work a full-time job, although some work nights and weekends to meet the needs of the patients.
+In a career as optician, most work a full-time job, although some work nights and weekends to meet the needs of the patients.

 Does Optician require travelling?

-Many opticians travel regularly, including internationally and domestically, in order and provide eyewear to different optometrists and join them to cooperate with majority investors and other related companies.
-They have to make appointments and meet with customers as well as other professionals.
+A career as optician requires them travel regularly, including internationally and domestically, in order and provide eyewear to different optometrists and join them to cooperate with majority investors and other related companies.
+A career as an optician involves making appointments and meeting with customers as well as other professionals.